desumitrais/angular-predix/README.md

-# Angular2
+# Angular2 - Predix

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.
+The purpose of this project is for displaying data from Predix.
+The data itself was added by Arduino through [winddata-timeseries-service](https://github.com/desumitrais/winddata-timeseries-service)

 ## Development server